 Then add your fruit and fold it in as well.

 Pour the filling into your pie crust, spread it across evenly, garnish the top with some more fruit pieces if you like, cover it with a lid, and pop it into the fridge or freezer (depending on how much time you have until your party, or dinner, or afternoon snack).
+It needs 6 hours in the fridge, or about half that time in the freezer.
 You can’t skip on the chilling period entirely, however, because the pie needs to set so you can cut into it later.
 (Though if you are just going to eat it with a spoon straight from the tin, you probably can nix that step.)